unbit/uwsgi-docs/index.rst

 uWSGI is an extremely advanced, sysadmin-friendly, highly-modular **application container server** coded in C.

-It can communicate with your front-end webserver via <HTTP>, FastCGI, ZeroMQ and its highly specified/optimized protocol named 'uwsgi' (all-lowercase) already supported out-of-the-box by a lot of webservers.
+It can communicate with your front-end webserver via `HTTP <HTTP.rst>`_, FastCGI, ZeroMQ and its highly specified/optimized protocol named 'uwsgi' (all-lowercase) already supported out-of-the-box by a lot of webservers.

 Born as a simple WSGI-only server, over time it has evolved in a complete stack for networked/:doc:`clustered<Clustering>` web applications, implementing :doc:`message/object passing<CustomRouting>`, :doc:`caching<Caching>`, :doc:`RPC` and :doc:`process management<ProcessManagement>`.